Setting Financial Goals That Drive Your Business Forward

 Getting Rich Should Not Be Your Only Goal

-Answering all these questions will help you develop smaller goals that support your main goal of making one million dollars.
+Answering all these questions will help you develop smaller goals that support your main goal of making $1 million dollars.
 Let’s look at just one of the above examples as a small goal.

 What steps are necessary in order to increase sales?
 You might need to: